5 HR Challenges. 5 Recognition Solutions.

 —Mike Nelson, Director of Talent Development, Heritage Bank

 As an HR leader, you want to create a culture that connects your people to purpose, to each other, and to your organization.
 In other words, the kind of culture that makes your employees want to come to work each day.
+Recognition, more than anything else, can do this.

-Recognition is more than just an HR program.
+Recognition is more than just an HR program

 What to do